 Day of Month (hold values between 1-31)

-Month of the year (hold values between 1-12 or Jan-Dec, you can use first three letters of each month’s name i.e Jan or Jun.)
+The month of the year (hold values between 1-12 or Jan-Dec, you can use the first three letters of each month’s name i.e Jan or Jun.)

 Some Interesting Tasks System Administrators Run That Can Be Automated Using Cron

 A system administrator who does everything manually wastes not only her time but yours as well.
 Tasks that a system admin performs repeatedly should be automated.
 Automation through scripting, specialized software and system scheduling frees her time, saves you money and prevents human error-related mistakes.
 These 10 sysadmin tasks are prime targets for automation and will help streamline your daily operations.

 You can scan for spyware, malware, viruses and other nasties using automated processes.
 Using scripts, you can map or mount drives, scan your filesystems, disconnect when finished with the scan, scrape the scan log for positive hits, and send the results to a database or in an email.
 You don’t need to manually perform these scans when your system is perfectly happy and suited to do so on its own.